PDXpert PLM Software

 After installation is complete, visit the Microsoft update website to obtain the most recent patches and service packs for SQL Server and the .NET framework.

-PDXpert Application Server requires exclusive uninterrupted access to the SQL Server database instance called PDXPERT.
+PDXpert Application Server requires exclusive uninterrupted access to the SQL Server database instance, usually called PDXPERT.
 Avoid stopping, restarting, or otherwise disrupting the SQL Server service or the hosting computer while PDXpert clients are logged into the system.

-Ensure that the PDXpert server and the clients are whitelisted in your antivirus software.
-The system and its local client are typically installed into the \Program Files\PDXpert folder; all remote clients are installed into the user profile %LocalAppData%\PDXpert folder.
+Ensure that the PDXpert server and the clients are not blocked by the antivirus software.
+The system and its local client are typically installed into the \Program Files\PDXpert folder; all remote clients are installed into – and must have full read-write permissions for – the user profile %LocalAppData%\PDXpert folder.
+Downloaded files may include .chm .config .db .dll .exe .gz .zip

-On client workstations, aggressive or slow antivirus scanning may interfere with file attachments, particularly large or compressed (e.g., .zip, .rar, .iso) files.
+On client workstations, aggressive business-class or slow consumer-class antivirus software may interfere with file attachments, particularly large or compressed (e.g., .zip, .rar, .iso) files.
 If necessary, create a staging directory on the client computer and set the AV software to exclude the folder.
 Move a file into the excluded folder before attaching it to a record.

 Do not create new objects within the PDXpertDB database, since unrecognized objects may interfere with proper operation or be deleted without warning.

-The PDXpert Server requires complete and continuous access to the files it saves in the Data\Library "file attachments" folder.
+The PDXpert Server requires complete and continuous access to the file attachments saved in the Data\Library folder.
 Other applications should not have direct access to these files.
-Use Windows Volume Shadow Copy Service or similar method to copy library files to an independent location.
+If library files are used outside PDXpert, use Windows Volume Shadow Copy Service or similar method to copy the files to a separate location.

-Use a hard disk (HDD/SDD) with substantial free space.
-The "file attachments" library usually grows much faster than the rate of database (MDF/LDF) growth.
+Use a local fixed disk (HDD/SDD) with substantial free space.
+The Data\Library folder content normally grows much faster than the rate of database (MDF/LDF) growth.
 Monitor the disk's free space as needed.

-If the PDXpert server is installed on a virtual machine, avoid using a dynamically-sized disk.
+If the PDXpert server is installed on a virtual machine, don't use a dynamically-sized disk.
 This may cause significant delays when the database or library reaches the disk's limit, and performance degrades because the data is highly fragmented.

 Do not allow the server computer to go into standby, hibernation or sleep mode.
 The SQL Server service may take several seconds to wake, and may sometimes require a reboot to begin operation.
 We do not recommend using the PDXpert Application Server on a laptop or tablet computer.

-To simplify maintenance and upgrades, we recommend adding to the list of trusted sites the PDXpert *.buyplm.com and (if indexing PDF files) Adobe *.adobe.com websites.
+To simplify maintenance and upgrades, we recommend adding to the list of trusted sites the PDXpert *.buyplm.com website.

 Avoid installing Microsoft Visual Studio on the server, as it may affect system performance.